Are you a lover of this classic Christmas tipple? Discover our favourite mulled wine recipes to make at home.

 1. Put all ingredients into a medium saucepan and heat until boiling.

 2. Turn off the heat and let infuse for 30 minutes.

 3. Strain to remove the fruits and spices.

-4. Gently reheat to serve, adding more fresh orange and cranberries if desired.
+4. Gently reheat to serve, adding more fresh oranges and cranberries if desired.

-Sassy Tip: For a deeper flavour, try swapping out the grape juice for a full bottle of non-alcoholic red wine.
-Check out The Bottle Shop for some options.
+Sassy Tip: For a deeper flavour of mulled “wine”, try swapping out the grape juice for a full bottle of non-alcoholic red wine.
+Here in Hong Kong, you can check out The Bottle Shop or Wine Rack for some options.